yetanotherco/aligned_layer/examples/verify/README.md

 }
 ```

-Note that if result ends in 1 it means that the proof is included in the batch, otherwise it is not.
+Note that if result ends in 1 it means that your submitted proof with the associated data is verified in Ethereum, otherwise it is not.

 ### Using Python Script